 Explaining The Price Point

 Small Supply, Big Demand

 While top coffee producers are producing several billion pounds of coffee each year, Jamaica only produces about 4-5 million lbs/year.
 That means that Jamaica is providing just about .1% of the world’s coffee.
 The natural result is some premium markups and a seriously high price tag.

 Labor Intensive Harvesting

 Firstly, Jamaican Blue Mountain means it takes twice as long as other coffees to mature.
 And, of course, the cherries on each individual tree do not mature at the same rate.
 This means harvesters must make repeated passes over the same section of coffee trees at different times to ensure they can get as many beans from their already limited supply as possible.

-The workers often have to cope with dangerously steep and sometimes slippery landscape thousands of feet above sea level.
-While the rain is vital for growing quality coffee, it makes things a lot more challenging for those harvesting it.
+The workers often have to cope with dangerously steep and sometimes slippery landscape thousands of feet above sea level makes things a lot more challenging for those harvesting it.

 There is a pretty intense quality control process that JBM beans have to go through.
 Every single bean is hand-inspected before roasting to ensure that the bags are absolutely perfect.
 This process alone eliminates about 15% of the already small harvests, leaving only 85% of the beans with the potential to be exported.

 Step one of any good brew is making sure you are grinding your beans fresh and as close to your brew date as possible.
 This is even more important with Jamaican Blue Mountain beans, you need to make sure you’re getting the most out of your brews.